Isfhan/learn-nextjs/README.md

 - `/products` shows the content of `app/products/page.tsx`
 - `/products/123` shows the content of `app/products/[id]/page.tsx` (where 123 is the product ID)

+### Types of Routes in Next.js

+1. Page Routes
+2. Nested Routes
+3. Dynamic Routes
+4. Route Groups
+5. Catch-all Routes
+6. Optional Catch-all Routes
+7. Parallel Routes
+8. Intercepting Routes

+Each of these routing techniques serves different purposes and can be combined to create flexible and powerful routing structures in your Next.js applications.
+The key is to choose the right technique (or combination of techniques) based on your specific requirements and the complexity of your application.

+### Next.js Routing Conventions

+To better understand how Next.js handles routing, it's important to know about some special files and conventions:

+#### Special Files in Next.js

+Next.js uses special files to make your website work smoothly.
+Here are the main ones:

+1. `layout.tsx`: This file creates a shared look for a group of pages.
+2. `page.tsx`: This is where you put the main content of each page.
+3. `loading.tsx`: This shows a loading message or spinner while your page is getting ready.
+4. `not-found.tsx`: This shows a message when a page can't be found.
+5. `error.tsx`: This handles errors and shows a nice message to users.

+#### How Pages Are Built

+Next.js builds your pages in a specific order:

+1. It starts with the `layout.tsx`
+2. Then it adds any error handling (`error.tsx`)
+3. Next comes the loading screen (`loading.tsx`)
+4. Finally, it puts in the main content (`page.tsx`)

+If you have pages inside other pages, it builds them from the outside in.

+#### Keeping Files Together

+Next.js lets you keep all the files for a page in the same folder.
+This includes the main page file, any special components, and even CSS files.
+It's like keeping all your tools for one job in the same toolbox.

+This organization helps you:
+- Find files easily
+- Understand how your page works
+- Keep things tidy

+Remember, only the `page.tsx` file becomes a web address.
+The other files are just there to help build that page.

+By understanding these routing conventions, you can create well-organized and efficient Next.js applications that are easy to maintain and scale.

 ### 1. Page Routes